arunangshu/hpmec/Arunangshu_Report.md

 - **Coverage Analysis**: Calculates four coverage percentages - atom coverage (percentage of atoms successfully typed by SMARTS patterns), bond coverage (percentage of bonds with defined parameters), angle coverage, and dihedral coverage
 - **SMARTS Pattern Matching**: Validates that all SMARTS patterns correctly match their intended atoms by attempting to match each pattern against the RDKit molecule representation
 - **Missing Parameter Detection**: Identifies and reports specific missing parameters (e.g., "C_type_1-O_type_3 bond missing") to guide users in completing the force field
-- **Visual Coverage Display**: Shows a 3D visualization with color-coded atoms (green for typed, red for untyped) allowing users to immediately see which parts of the molecule lack parameters
-- **Detailed Reports**: Generates comprehensive validation reports showing coverage percentages, lists of successfully typed atoms, and warnings for missing parameters

 ### F. Performance Comparison Framework

 Developed a side-by-side performance comparison system demonstrating the effectiveness of HPC optimizations:

-- **Naive O(N²) Implementation**: Implemented the straightforward double-loop approach that checks all atom pairs for non-bonded interactions, serving as the baseline for performance comparison
+- **Naive O(N²) Implementation**: Straightforward double-loop approach that checks all atom pairs for non-bonded interactions, serving as the baseline for performance comparison
-- **Spatial Tree Optimization**: Integrated scipy.spatial.cKDTree (k-dimensional tree) for efficient neighbor searching, reducing complexity from O(N²) to O(N log N) by only checking atom pairs within the cutoff distance
+- **Spatial Tree Optimization**: Tree-based scipy.spatial.cKDTree (k-dimensional tree) for efficient neighbor searching, reducing complexity from O(N²) to O(N log N) by only checking atom pairs within the cutoff distance
 - **Multi-core Parallelization**: Implemented Python multiprocessing to distribute pair calculations across available CPU cores, providing additional speedup beyond the algorithmic improvement
 - **Real-time Timing**: Both methods are timed during execution, and the speedup factor is calculated and displayed to demonstrate the performance improvement
 - **Accuracy Verification**: The system verifies that optimized methods produce identical energy values to the naive approach (within numerical precision), ensuring correctness

-**Performance Results**: For a system with 10,000 atoms, the optimized approach achieves approximately 269× speedup compared to the naive method, and with multi-core parallelization on 4 cores, the total speedup reaches over 900×.
+**Performance Results**: For a system with 4,500 atoms, the optimized approach achieves approximately 15× speedup compared to the naive method, and with multi-core parallelization on 4 cores, the total speedup can reach over 30×.

 ### G. System Integration and Deployment